 Born in 1983 in Ljubljana, Slovenia, Marko Grilc grew up without easy access to any mountains.
-But that didn’t stop the young Slovenian from pursuing his seemingly innate calling to become a professional snowboarder.
+But that didn’t stop the young Slovenian from pursuing his innate calling to become a professional snowboarder.
 Growing up, Marko spent a lot of time on the Austrian slopes, practising tricks and working hard to improve his skills.

 Marko's magnificent command of his abilities has been captured on film, in a number of ground-breaking snowboarding films including Red Bull Double Air, in which he propelled himself over pro snowmobiler Ross Mercer.
 Other must-see appearances include films such as Thanks in Advance, Draw the Line, The B, Catch the Vapors, and 91 Words for Snow.

-And when Marko's not catching big air or ripping up the slopes, he's perfecting a different kind of style, channeling his artistic flair into working on new clothing designs or creating new board designs.Read more
+When Marko's not catching big air or ripping up the slopes, he's perfecting a different kind of style, channeling his artistic flair into working on new clothing designs or creating new board designs.Read more